PhilipSchmid/echo-app/README.md

 ![Build and Push Docker Image](https://github.com/philipschmid/echo-app/actions/workflows/build.yaml/badge.svg) ![Go Syntax and Format Check](https://github.com/philipschmid/echo-app/actions/workflows/test.yaml/badge.svg)

-This is a simple Go application that responds with a JSON payload containing a timestamp, a message, the source IP, the hostname, and optionally the node name and HTTP request headers.
+This is a simple Go application that responds with a JSON payload containing a timestamp, a message, the source IP, the hostname, the endpoint name, and optionally the node name and HTTP request headers.
 The application also supports optional TLS functionality, generating an in-memory self-signed TLS certificate when enabled.
 This allows secure communication over a dedicated HTTPS port in addition to the already existing HTTP port.

 ## Configuration Options
 - `MESSAGE`: A customizable message to be returned in the JSON response.
 If not set, no message will be displayed.